 so that some day shell have a chance to run though sprinklers or yell at her mom. so that shell have a chance one day to let her guard down. to stop being strong.

-you just wait rett syndrome because a day will come when those scientists look at you with a sparkle in their eye and say "take THAT you horrible disease!". someday someone will receive a diagnosis of rett syndrome for their daughter and breathe a sigh if relief because you will be the disease with a cure.
+you just wait rett syndrome because a day will come when those scientists look at you with a sparkle in their eye and say "take THAT you horrible disease!". someday someone will receive a diagnosis of rett syndrome for their daughter and breathe a sigh if relief because you will be the disease with a cure. and as for those girls you've caused pain and suffering? they'll become advocates for the others in their situation. they'll hold seminars and tell everyone of the horrors you caused them to be trapped in their bodies. you'll become extinct and never cause another innocent girl any pain.
+Ever.

 I guarantee that someday you rett syndrome wont even have a grip on those scissors youve been using to cut chromosomes.